Senate Boosts NIMET Powers with Metrological Bill

 “It will enable the agency to have clearer regulatory powers; effectively regulate climate information generation and dissemination in Nigeria.

-“It will also, be able to charge and collect revenue; and effectively manage utilisation of climate and weather information in various sections of Nigeria’s national life.”
+“It will also be able to charge and collect revenue, and effectively manage the utilisation of climate and weather information in various sections of Nigeria’s national life.”

 He said: “It is evident that the impacts of extreme weather and climate events are increasing in intensity, frequency and geographic scope in Nigeria.

-“In order to be proactive and consistent in providing goods and services necessary to support the achievement of Sustainable Development Goals (SDGS) in Nigeria, NIMET is required to contribute crucial weather and climate information services to various socio economic sectors and to also contribute to the regional and global observation systems for the benefit of all.
+“In order to be proactive and consistent in providing goods and services necessary to support the achievement of Sustainable Development Goal (SDGS) in Nigeria, NIMET is required to contribute crucial weather and climate information services to various socio-economic sectors and to also contribute to the regional and global observation systems for the benefit of all.

-“This is in line with the vision of the World Meteorological Organization (WMO) 2030.”
+“This is in line with the vision of the World Meteorological Organisation (WMO) 2030.”